-- 1. Establish baseline of existing butterfly habitat on Ice House Hill and show a steady annual increase in butterfly habitat. - 2.
-Develop a biological conservation and restoration plan based on an expert biological assessment of the site including the lagoon.
-Preserve and enhance habitat that supports important species identified in the EIR beginning one year prior to construction and ending ten years later.
-The plan will require regular monitoring of biological health and results of the plan. - 3.
+- 1. Establish baseline of existing butterfly habitat on Ice House Hill and show a steady annual increase in butterfly habitat. - Develop a biological conservation and restoration plan based on an expert biological assessment of the site including the lagoon.
+Preserve and enhance habitat that supports important species identified in the EIR.
+The plan will require regular and ongoing monitoring of biological health to determine the measurable results of the plan. - 3.
 Educate the public about the healthy local ecosystem, stewardship of its health, and the benefits ecosystems provide to the natural and human community. - 4.
 Contribute to development of an open space plan that provides connectivity to community-wide natural resources.
 Project landscape plans will provide connectivity to the open space plan and be supportive of the conservation and restoration plan. - 5.
-Provide quality native or adaptive landscaped open space that is usable by the community. - 6.
-Protect the migration corridors for birds. - 7.
+Provide quality native or adaptive landscaped open space that is usable by the community.

+- 6. Protect the migration corridors for birds. - 7.
 Identify key risks due to impacts of climate change on habitat, infrastructure, buildings, economic activity, safety and mobility.
 Develop an environmental adaptation plan that anticipates future changes in habitat.